Graduate Research Awards

 Eligible Projects

-Projects eligible for graduate research grants are those that relate to program requirements.
-Examples include thesis research, or non‐thesis program research projects such as directed projects or capstone projects, etc.
+Projects eligible for Graduate Research Awards ae those which relate to program requirements.
+Examples include thesis research, or non-thesis program research projects, such as directed projects, capstone projects, etc.

 Registration and Academic Standing Requirements

-For Graduate Research Grants, recipients must be enrolled in at least 3 graduate level credits (50000-level and above) per semester of the grant (2 semesters).
+For full Graduate Research Awards, recipients must be enrolled in at least three graduate-level credits (50000-level and above) per semester of the grant (two semesters).
 Recipients must maintain good academic standing for graduate students (3.0/4.0).

-Credits to meet the enrollment requirement may be a thesis, directed project, or other research credits, or required coursework for the degree.
+Credits to meet the enrollment requirement include thesis, directed project, other research credits, or required coursework for the degree.

-As funds allow, students who will only be registered for one semester (December candidates for graduation) may be eligible for a partial award ($375), so long as they are registered for at least 3 graduate credits during their one session of enrollment, and maintain good academic standing.
+As funds may allow, students who will only be registered for one semester (December candidates for graduation) may be eligible for a pro-rated award of the Graduate Research Award ($375), so long as they are registered for at least three graduate-level credits during their one session of enrollment, and maintain good academic standing.

 Award Process and Reporting Requirements

-The Tuckey Award and the CHESS Award may be disbursed directly to the recipients at the beginning of the fall semester of the award year.
+The Tuckey Award may be disbursed directly to the recipient at the beginning of each semester of the award year (half for fall and half for spring).
 Disbursements are awarded through Financial Aid, and recipients may be required to submit appropriate documentation to the Office of Financial Aid in order to process the awards.

 Application Process